 NASA’s long-lived Opportunity rover is rolling toward a new destination at Endeavour Crater on Mars, following one of the nine-year mission’s most striking discoveries, a rock rich in clay minerals that points to an early, biologically friendly era dominated by water with a neutral chemistry.
 Opportunity’s internal examination of the rock Esperance in a region known as Cape York on the crater’s rim has produced findings strikingly similar to those from rock analysis by NASA’s Curiosity ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Mars Rover Opportunity Gives Younger Curiosity A Run For Its Water".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Mars Rover Opportunity Gives Younger Curiosity A Run For Its Water".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.